cpacker/MemGPT/README.md

 * `/attach`: Attach a loaded data source to the agent
 * `/save`: Save a checkpoint of the current agent/conversation state
 * `/dump`: View the current message log (see the contents of main context)
+* `/dump <count>`: View the last <count> messages (all if <count> is omitted)
 * `/memory`: Print the current contents of agent memory
 * `/pop`: Undo the last message in the conversation
+* `/pop <count>`: Undo the last messages in the conversation.
+It defaults to 3, which usually is one turn around in the conversation
+* `/retry`: Pops the last answer and tries to get another one
+* `/rethink <text>`: Will replace the inner dialog of the last assistant message with the <text> to help shaping the conversation
+* `/rewrite`: Will replace the last assistant answer with the given text to correct or force the answer
 * `/heartbeat`: Send a heartbeat system message to the agent
 * `/memorywarning`: Send a memory warning system message to the agent